One-click website auditing.

 A lot more than you think.
 The server made available provably runs the code found here, and the browser extension checks the validity of the "oracle" machine in real time to ensure this.
 This "oracle" code is run on an Amazon AWS instance.
 The only possible way that the oracle could be "lying" is if some very serious breach of trust were to occur at Amazon itself.
 Others could run this open source code; servers can be run anywhere.
-Just as important, the server is not trusted with any encrypted or unencrypted data and thus has nothing of value to hackers.
+Just as important, the server is not trusted with any plaintext data and thus has nothing of value to hackers.
 The server is not keeping track of sessions (provably).
-The only information that ever resides on the oracle is the public key of websites that are being notarized.
-Additionally, the signing key used for making notarization signatures is kept on a separate server on AWS using the same oracle model.

 Note, specifically, that this oracle server defends against collusion between a server operator and a person trying to create a fake notarization - there is no one to bribe to get a false notarization.

 As explained in the walkthrough video, to get started you only have to install the browser extension and then click the button to notarize any https page.
 The output is a file, with extension .pgsg.